jayc-1111/block-whiteboard/important-notes.md

 # Important Notes

-### Category Header Button Layout Fix (8/6/2025)
+### Folder Header Button Layout Fix (8/6/2025)
-- **Issue**: Category buttons were collapsing away from their proper position
+- **Issue**: Folder buttons were collapsing away from their proper position
 - **Solution**:
   - Added missing toggle button to the headerButtons container in DOM
-  - Set category-title to flex: 1 with margin-right: 8px
+  - Set folder-title to flex: 1 with margin-right: 8px
   - Added flex-shrink: 0 to header-buttons container
-  - Added min-height: 24px to category-header
+  - Added min-height: 24px to folder-header
 - **Location**:
-  - js/categories.js (line 95-97)
+  - js/folders.js (line 95-97)
-  - css/items/widget/categories.css (lines 54-91)
+  - css/items/widget/folders.css (lines 54-91)

 ### Bookmarks Button Added to Toolbar (8/6/2025)
 - **Feature**: Added "Your Bookmarks" button to main toolbar next to "Your Files"